wp-plugins/betteroptin/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fix colorpicker not loading on popup customizer screen
+* Add link to the support in documentation page
+* Few small UX improvements

 = 1.2.2 =
 * Fix issue preventing from deactivating the plugin
 * Improve code style and performance